Administering a death estate

 In most cases, we receive word of our customer’s death directly from the Population Information System.
 Based on this information, we will lock the deceased person’s online service identifiers, deactivate all cards and remove any access rights to accounts.
 If, for example, the deceased person’s spouse or any other person has extensive access rights to the account and this account is the main account in an OP eServices Agreement, this person should contact us to change the main account.
 OP eServices cannot be used when access rights to the death estate’s account have been cancelled.

-We will send our letter of condolences to the deceased person’s address in about one month after the death.
+We will send our letter of condolences to our banking customers to the estate’s address in about one month after the death.
 The letter contains further information about the deceased person’s customer relationship with us.
 This includes information about any e-invoices, direct payments and investment services, as well as the template for the power of attorney.
 If necessary, you can pick up the documents at any OP cooperative bank branch.

 Extract from population register on the deceased